Coggabata

 Coggabata, or Congavata / Concavata, (with the modern name of Drumburgh) was a Roman fort on Hadrian's Wall, between Aballava (Burgh by Sands) to the east and Mais (Bowness-on-Solway) to the west.
 It was built on a hill commanding views over the flatter land to the east and west and to the shore of the Solway Firth to the north.
 Its purpose was to guard the southern end of two important Solway fords, the Stonewath and the Sandwath.

-The Notitia Dignitatum gives the name of the fort as 'Congavata', but the Rudge Cup gives the name as 'Coggabata'.
+The Notitia Dignitatum gives the name of the fort as 'Congavata', but the Staffordshire Moorlands Pan gives the name as 'Coggabata'.

 Description

 The fort was an oblong and built of stone, with the Wall running along its northern side, and measured 270 ft north to south by 316 ft east to west, occupying an area of just less than 2 acre.
 The Wall at this point is nine feet seven inches wide, and is made of stone.
 It was constructed on the foundations of the levelled Turf Wall.
 There were gates on each side, with the north gate giving access beyond the wall.

 A Roman road has been proved by LIDAR photography to have linked Coggabata with the nearby Roman fort at Kirkbride to the south-west.

 There is a pele tower, Drumburgh Castle (shown above right), lying across the line of the north wall of the fort, built entirely of Roman stones.